The Fedora Gnome Desktop

 The Menu bar (-the drop-down menus in the centre and right of the top line of the screen)

-The desktop (-the blue bit below these)
+The Desktop (-the blue bit below these)

 Note: you can view video tours of the Fedora Desktop in our Video Section

-From here you can select whether you wish to reboot or power off:
+If you click on on the "power" icon in the bottom right of the dialogue box, you can select whether you wish to reboot or power off: